truecharts/pub/website/manual/Quick-Start Guides/04-Upgrade-rollback-delete-an-App.md

 - Select `Upgrade`
 - Confirm your wish to upgrade

-The App will then go through a process of backuping(!) and upgrading your App your changes.
-If the proces fails, your changes will not be submitted and the edit will be reverted.
+The App will then go through a process of backing up(!) and upgrading.
+If the process fails, your changes will not be submitted and the edit will be reverted.
-After the process popup disapears, it might take a few minutes to actually deploy your newly upgraded App, due to some things that happen in the background.
+After the process popup disappears, it might take a few minutes to actually deploy your newly upgraded App, due to some things that happen in the background.

 ## Rollback

 ### Reverting using the GUI
+1. Select the top 3 dots on your application card
+2. Select "Roll Back"
+3. Under "Version" - Click the dropdown and select which version you would like to rollback to
+4. Check the "Roll Back Snapshot" box
+5. Select "Roll Back"

 ### Reverting using the CLI